zwoefler/data-is-aweseome/DATA_PROJECTS/deutsche_selbstversorgung/README.md

 # Deutsche Selbstversorgung
-With the agricultural sector fighting to keep all of their subsidies, some people asak why the "Selbstversorgungsgrad" aka how much stuff do we actually produce ourselves, is so low for vegetables and fruit.
+With the agricultural sector fighting to keep their subsidies, some people ask why the "Selbstversorgungsgrad" aka "how much stuff do we actually produce ourselves", is perceived low for vegetables and fruit.

-Although there is much political will involved, there are many more areas where a smiliar question could be asked, but it mostly of the times skipped.
+🛑 STATE: BROKEN (On so many levels)

 Show the "Selbstversorgungsgrad" for:
 - Agricultural products